Fire Retardant Products for Wood and Timber

 Base coat: an exceptionally clear, waterborne basecoat that during a fire will swell to form an insulating charcoal layer.

-Top Coat: In Morrells’ own words, “a two-pack acid-catalyst furniture grade clear lacquer topcoat rated to FIRA 6250 Severe Use.”
+Top Coat: In Morrells' own words, a two-pack acid-catalyst furniture grade clear lacquer topcoat rated to FIRA 6250 Severe Use.

 Fire Retardant Applications

 To fully cure, the timber needs to be 150 microns wet and requires 2-3 hours to cure at approximately 18 degrees Celsius.
-This finishing system applied to 12mm chipboard was tested by Warrington fire in September 2020 to BS EN13501-1:2009 and achieved B-s1, d0 Reaction to Fire Classification.
+This finishing system applied to 12mm chipboard was tested by Warrington Fire in September 2020 to BS EN13501-1:2009 and achieved B-s1, d0 Reaction to Fire Classification.
 (Euro Class B replaced the old UK classification of Class O in the Building Regulations.)

+The proven test for Xerofire HP Clear is a one-coat application.
+However, for some veneering, the substrate adhesive may also play a part and needs to be further investigated.
 One area in which this system will sadly not be useful is timber flooring.
 The TABER (abrasion) test would result in erosion through traffic wear, by default minimising the micron layer and realistically render the system not fit for purpose.

 Nonetheless, this new formulation opens up a new world for fire retardant finishing.
 Currently, the holy grail is for external finishes, which are also being tested.
 This could offer better options for both site application and application in a controlled environment.
-Watch this space for more information!

-WL West & Sons Ltd is a timber merchant and sawmill business with 150 years of experience.
+WL West Timber is a family-owned sawmill & timber merchant in West Sussex with over 155 years’ industry experience.
 We provide a wide range of air-dried oak and kiln-dried oak timber products and supplies.
 We also build and install custom projects for our customers.

 For more news, tips and updates, follow us on Facebook, Twitter, or Instagram.

-For entirely finished products, timber supplies or woodworking tools, have a look at our Retail Shop (which is temporarily closed for lockdown but will re-open in due course).
+For entirely finished products, timber supplies or woodworking tools, have a look at our online shop.